yash1711v/CarePlus-/README.md

    git clone https://github.com/Divyansh-Gemini/CarePlus.git
    ```
 2. Open the project in Android Studio.
+3. Connect the project with Firebase, and make sure that `google-services.json` is there in the `app` directory.
+4. Enable the following in Firebase.
+   - Authentication using Email-Password
+   - Realtime Database
+   - Storage
+5. Create a folder named `guest_images` in Firebase Storage.
-3. Run the app on an emulator or a physical device.
+6. Run the app on an emulator or a physical device.